Oct 26, 2021

 It remains to be seen whether further exemptions will be added before the legislation passes.
 For example, the Government could consider exemptions that would permit non-compete agreements for executives/senior managers or where the employer provides a separate payment to the employee (e.g. a severance payment that matches the non-compete period).
 The Government could also clarify that the prohibition would only apply on a go-forward basis.

 Notably, the legislation would not preclude non-compete agreements with independent contractors, consultants or partners of a business.
 The prohibition applies to employees only.
-The legislation also does not ban non-solicitation agreements.
+The legislation also does not explicitly ban non-solicitation agreements.

 Disconnecting from Work

 The pandemic and remote working has highlighted a common issue facing many – that is, the need to be constantly ‘plugged in’, connected or ‘logged on’ to work.
 Whereas ‘punching out’ at the physical workspace would signal the end of the work day, the lines between personal and work time have been blurring for years.

 The Government’s approach to this issue is to require employers with 25 or more employees to draft a policy on “disconnecting from work”.
 The phrase “disconnecting from work” is defined as “not engaging in work-related communications, including emails, telephone calls, video calls or the sending or reviewing of other messages, so as to be free from the performance of work”.
 Essentially, shutting down one’s computer, tablet or cell phone from work.

 Employers must provide a copy of the policy to employees within 30 days of preparing the policy or 30 days from hire.

 Employers will have 6 months from the date the legislation is passed to draft the policy.